Sled dog retirement; rehoming stories from sofas across the world.

 We have not regretted our choice in any way about rehoming retired huskies, and would probably get more of them if we could.
 Our lives have been richer ever since we made the decision to bring them into our home.
 And they deserve a good retirement after a good working life.

 Now eight years and many adventures later, I am still here working at Arctic Adventure Tours.
-Having watched these pups go from silly babies, into prime adults and then now into gentle seniors I knew that when the time came, we would certainly make space for a couple of them on our sofa at home.
+I have loved watching these pups go from silly babies, into prime adults and then now into gentle seniors.
+I knew that when the time came, we would certainly make space for a husky or two on our sofa.

-With already two dogs house dogs and a curious toddler, Hangover and Cognac split their time between their cosy dog houses outside in our garden, and lazing on the rug by the fire in the afternoons and evenings.
+With a busy family life Hangover and Cognac split their time between their cosy dog houses outside in our garden, and lazing on the rug by the fire in the afternoons and evenings.
 We take long hikes somedays, and other days we just relax and take in the beautiful views from the warmth of the living room!

 Both boys have adapted very well at being inside, and greatly enjoy ‘helping’ to clean up the highchair after our daughter, as well as maximum cuddle time if the opportunity arises.
-They are a very calm presence in our home, and have gelled very well with our other dogs.
-Of course Hangover has inherited his father Pjokken’s ‘happy dance’ shaking his head and ‘woo-ing’ whenever we get home from work, and they are both expert at navigating through the trees and bushes on hikes following our mushing directional commands.
+They are a very calm presence in our home, and have gelled very well with our two other dogs.
+Of course Hangover has inherited his father Pjokken’s ‘happy dance’ shaking his head and ‘woo-ing’ whenever we get home from work.
+They are also both experts at navigating through the trees and bushes on hikes following our mushing directional commands.

 We are slowly working on some basic training which will help them adapt to ‘family life’ with us, such as loose lead walking and recall.
 You can follow our progress via the Arctic Adventure Tours Instagram in the coming months and see how we are getting on!
 For now, welcoming these two guys into our family has been very easy and exactly as I expected it to be.